briandfoy/briandfoy.github.io/_posts/2020-07-23-autoredailing-and-walking-phone-menus.md

 ## Automate the macOS UI

 But, I can control the UI with AppleScript to press buttons for me.
-I found an example on Apple StackExchange's [Auto Facetime call using Applescript, without confirm
+I found an example on Apple StackExchange's [Auto FaceTime call using AppleScript, without confirm
 ](https://apple.stackexchange.com/a/363833/26244).
 I wasn't motivated enough to take values from arguments or other settings because I'm using this for a simple purpose.
 I'll just hardcode those values:

 	set number to "8885551212"